 In extremely rare cases, the we may need to share personal information without getting your consent.
 This could be in situations where:

 - You share information that identifies a child or vulnerable adult who is at risk of serious harm.

 - You appear to be unable to give consent or become unconscious during the chat.

-- You threaten the safety of Live Chat operators or other Rape Crisis staff, or make specific threats of harm towards anyone else.
+- You threaten the safety of our staff, or make specific threats of harm towards anyone else.

 - There is a legal requirement to provide information following receipt of a court order that requires us to share information.

 - We receive information about an imminent act of terrorism or similar risk to life.